JaehaKim97/BlurHand_RELEASE/README.md

 Our annotation files consist of four `.json` files.

-For data loading, we recommend to use [Pycocotools](https://pypi.org/project/pycocotools/).
+For data loading, we recommend using [Pycocotools](https://pypi.org/project/pycocotools/).
 You can install the library via `pip install pycocotools`.

 The data format is heavily borrowed from [InterHand2.6M](https://mks0601.github.io/InterHand2.6M/).